Ricardo Soares: Al Ahly

 In June 2022, Soares moved abroad for the first time in his career, paying €250,000 to release himself from his Gil Vicente contract ahead of a two-year deal at Egypt's Al Ahly SC.
 His new annual salary was €1.5 million.
 On his debut on 2 July, the team won 2–0 at home to Petrojet SC in the semi-finals of the national cup; his Premier League bow was a goalless draw at El Gouna FC three days later.

 In the cup final on 21 July 2022, Soares' side lost 2–1 to local rivals Zamalek SC, led by veteran compatriot Jesualdo Ferreira.
 He was dismissed on 31 August, having failed to take the league title back from the same adversary; having slipped behind a third Cairo side, Pyramids FC, Al Ahly finished outside the top two for the first time since 1991–92.

 Estoril

 Soares returned to Portugal and its main division on 28 February 2023, on a one-and-a-half-year contract at Estoril.
+He terminated his deal one year early, having concluded the season with the team raised one place to 14th position.

+Beijing Guoan

+On 15 June 2023, Soares was appointed as the new head coach of Chinese Super League club Beijing Guoan FC.
+He left on 10 December 2024, having achieved 30 wins, 11 draws and 13 losses in his 54 games in charge.